mediacloud/newsscribe-ansible/molecule/default/README.md

 #### destroy.yml

 Destroys Docker network, removes temp files.
+Runs at start to ensure clean starting environment, and again at end to clean up.

+See top level README.md for development advice, and how to stop world destruction, and do post-mortems on failures.

 #### prepare.yml